ethangriffith2004/midisync/README.md

 ## Background

-Growing up, I enjoyed watching [YouTube Poops](https://en.wikipedia.org/wiki/YouTube_poop) (YTPs).
-I eventually discovered YouTube Poop Music Videos (YTPMVs), a subgenre where clips sampled from other media are used to create a song (often a cover).
-I enjoyed making these myself from time to time, but one thing that was holding me back was the video editing process.
+My love of watching [YouTube Poop](https://en.wikipedia.org/wiki/YouTube_poop) (YTP) edits of my favorite TV shows growing up naturally led to my discovery of YouTube Poop Music Videos (YTPMVs), a subgenre where clips sampled from other media are used to create a song (often a cover).
+I now enjoy making these myself from time to time, but one thing that had been holding me back was the video editing process.
 I found manually syncing video clips to notes frame-by-frame to be extremely time-consuming.

 For me, the typical workflow involved:
 1. Creating a MIDI composition in a digital audio workstation (e.g. Logic Pro), and exporting the audio